datasign-tist/Project-03-Wine-Prediction-Using-MLFlow-with-Deployment/README.md

 ------------------------------------------------------------------------------------------------------------

-## After setting up the folder structure and required files/flow - Now we will follow the workflow that will be processed for each data science project step
+## Now we will follow the workflow that will be processed for each data science project step

 ### The Workflow Structure :
   A. Update config.yaml